AnonnaGH/nginx/README.md

 ## Enable to start services automatically at boot
 > sudo systemctl enable spedfit

-# Obtaining a certificate LETSENCRYPT.ORG
+# Obtaining a certificate from letsencrypt.org
 > sudo certbot --nginx -d spedfit.com -d www.spedfit.com

 ## To Test the certificate and SSL Configuration